yahavx/ship-stowage-model/README.md

 `Travel` directory: consists of `Plan`, `Route`, and `.cargo_data` files, in the format explained [here](https://docs.google.com/document/d/10dw03hb-mj6zL8O08K5YSm4KYTeIv7eTmckcezrzH_E/edit).

-The simulator will run all available algorithms on each directory.
+The simulator will run all available algorithms on each `Travel` directory.
 The following results will be written to the output directory provided:
 * `simulation.results.csv` - number of operations for each algorithm and each travel.
 * `simulation.errors.csv` - errors the simulator detected in each algorithm.
 * `output.txt` - stdout capture (simulation logging).